openvinotoolkit/datumaro/docs/formats/ade20k2020_user_manual.md

 hierarchy.

-The `<image_name>` directory contains instance masks for each object in the image, these masks represent three-channel images that use channel B to identify an object.
+The `<image_name>` directory contains instance masks for each object in the image, these masks represent one-channel images, each pixel of which indicates an affinity to a specific object.

 The annotation files `<image_name>.json` describing the content of each image.
 See our [tests asset](../../tests/assets/ade20k2020_dataset)